-Throughout my early years, I remember visiting my grandmother at her job in the camera department at the local K-Mart, I don't recall all the details of these visits, but it's where I received my first 'exposure' to photography (see what I did there).
-I used to enjoy snapping photos of family vacations, but it never really materialized much beyond that.
+Growing up I recall visiting my grandmother while she worked in the camera department at the our local K-Mart.
+These impromptu drops ins is where I received my first 'exposure' to photography (see what I did there).
+As I grew up I remember enjoying snapping photos of family vacations, but it never really materialized much beyond that.
 I didn't study anything photography related in high school or college, nor did I have any dreams or aspirations of becoming a photographer one day.
-It actually wasn't until my children were born that I purchased my first DSLR camera, a Canon Rebel XS.
+It actually wasn't until my children were born that I purchased my first DSLR, my beloved Canon Rebel XS.

-It wasn’t long after this research began that I purchased a new camera, this time a Nikon D3200 - this was when the passion of photography really grabbed ahold of me..once again.
+It wasn’t long after this research began that I purchased a new camera, this time a Nikon D3200 - this was when the photography bug really grabbed ahold of me..once again.
 After multiple camera upgrades and the better half of the next 2 years, I came to the conclusion that landscape and outdoor photography was the genre that was most appealing to me.
 I dabbled in portraits and street photography - even photographed quite a few events, but found that I didn’t receive the same level of excitement and satisfaction as that of shooting the great outdoors.
-Shortly after this realization, I made the decision to shift my focus to landscape photography - this was the turning point in my photographic journey.
-I find the entire process of landscape photography to be quite exhilarating, from the planning aspect, to the actual shoot itself, to the post processing of the final images.
-Traveling, being outdoors, and the fact that I’ve always been a bit of an introvert, and thoroughly enjoy my alone time also contributed to my confidence that landscape photography was the right choice for me.
+Shortly after this realization, I made the decision to shift my focus to landscape photography.

 Landscape Photography Workshops

 So, that's how my on again-off again love affair with outdoor photography evolved.
 If you're interested in learning about the camera gear I use to create my content, please visit the My Gear page.